scottswezey/twilio_magic_values/README.md

 - [https://github.com/danielberkompas/telephonist](https://github.com/danielberkompas/telephonist)
 - [https://github.com/danielberkompas/ex_twiml](https://github.com/danielberkompas/ex_twiml)
 - Suggestions for this section are welcome.
 Please open an issue on GitHub.
----

 ## Contributing
+- Issues and pull requests are welcome on [GitHub](https://github.com/scottswezey/twilio_magic_values).
 - Twilio doesn't currently provide magic numbers for other parts of their APIs.
-If there is something they add new, or a magic number they offer which is otherwise missing from this project, please open an issue or pull request on GitHub.
+If there is something they add new, or a magic number they offer which is otherwise missing from this project, please open an issue or pull request.
-- Issues and pull requests are welcome on [GitHub](https://github.com/scottswezey/twilio_magic_values).
 - Please run `mix format` before committing.
 - Ensure tests pass before committing.
 You will need to copy `config/test.secret.exs.sample` to `config/test.secret.exs` and add your own [testing credentials](https://www.twilio.com/console/account/settings) from Twilio.
 - Do not bump the version number in your pull requests.